Home

 First Impressions and the Halo Effect

-First impressions shape how guests evaluate everything else.
-A friendly, efficient welcome creates a “halo effect,” where guests interpret the entire stay more positively—even if small issues arise later.
-The opposite is also true: a stressful check-in can color every subsequent experience.
+First impressions shape how guests judge everything else.
+A friendly, efficient welcome creates a halo effect: guests read the rest of the stay more positively, even if minor issues come up.
+The reverse holds too.
+A stressful check-in can sour every interaction afterwards.

 Social Connection and Emotional Contagion

-Humans are social creatures, and emotion spreads quickly.
-Warm, confident energy from staff transfers to guests, creating a calm, positive atmosphere.
-Indifference or visible stress can do the opposite.
-Hotels that foster emotionally intelligent service at the front desk tend to see better review sentiment, even without major facility upgrades.
+People are social, and emotion travels fast.
+Warm, confident energy from staff transfers to guests and creates a calmer atmosphere.
+Indifference or visible stress does the opposite.
+Hotels with emotionally intelligent service at the desk tend to see better review sentiment, even without major facility upgrades.

 Consistency and Predictability

-Predictability reduces stress for travelers.
-When guests know what to expect—clear communication, clean processes, and timely responses—they relax.
-A front desk that delivers consistency gives guests confidence that the rest of the stay will go smoothly.
+Predictability lowers traveller stress.
+When guests know what to expect (clear communication, clean processes, timely responses) they relax.
+A front desk that delivers that consistency gives guests the quiet confidence that the rest of the stay will go smoothly.

 Integrating AI Hospitality Assistants to Support the Front Desk